denshade/restcontract/README.md

 ### Deploying safely

-A version is deployed to an environment, e.g. development/production.
+Deploying safely is different depending on what is being deployed.

 #### Deploying a new consumer
 A deployed provider version is compatible with a set of contracts.
 The contract server can be queried for those.
 Before a client can be safely deployed it should confirm its version is compatible with the deployed contracts.

-#### Deployed a new provider
+#### Deploying a new provider
 Given a group of clients that are deployed.
 These deployed clients have a set of client versions.
 Before a new provider can be deployed it must have confirmed for each of the deployed client contracts it can handle them correctly.